ComNets-Bremen/ResourceMonitor/README.md

 - Benefit for the user:
     - Set an email address and send automatic reports like "This is your pattern from the last week" as a pdf document.
+- Upload data should be limited to e.g. 2.5 MB per upload

 Data Format
 -----------